People are either a story or an argument

 Are scientists argument people?
 Some are.
 Maybe most.
 But occasionally one crosses the floor.

 For years Michael Shermer penned the “Skeptic” column for Scientific American magazine.
 His brief was to debunk paranormal claims.
 To expose as fraudulent all stories not backed up by physical proof.

 That all changed on June 25, 2014.
 His wedding day.

 A couple months earlier his new wife, Jennifer Graf, had shipped some belongings to Shermer’s house.
 One was a 1978 Philips 070 transistor radio that had belonged to her beloved grandfather, Walter, who was the lone male figure in her life and who died when she was sixteen.
 The radio didn’t work.
 Nothing they could do – from replacing the batteries to opening the thing up to see if there were any loose connections to solder – would bring it back from “decades of muteness.”
 They gave up and stored it in the back of a desk drawer in the bedroom.

 On the wedding day the couple returned from the courthouse with their marriage certificates to be feted by friends and family at the house.
 They said their vows and exchanged rings.
 Jennifer wished her grandfather were there to give her away.

-Then they both heard it: music.
+Then they both how to order tramadol from mexico heard it: music.
 Coming from the back room.
 Where just minutes earlier, before the ceremony, all was silent.
 Michael and Jennifer opened the desk drawer and pulled out Walter’s radio, “out of which a romantic love song wafted.”

 The next day the radio stopped working, and it never worked again.